sam0410/Neural-Networks-and-Deep-Learning/README.md

-# Neural-Networks-and-Deep-Learning
-This repository consists of codes, notes and snippets which I wrote for the Coursera course : Neural Networks and Deep Learning
+This repository consists of codes, notes and snippets which I wrote for the Coursera course : Neural Networks and Deep Learning.